Frequently Asked Questions

 Snacks and water are available for all campers during morning and afternoon breaks.
 We recommend that each camper bring a reusable water bottle with their name on it.

-A complimentary, supervised lunchtime is provided to campers enrolled in consecutive morning and afternoon sessions or all-day camps.
+A supervised lunchtime is provided to campers enrolled in consecutive morning and afternoon sessions or all-day camps.
 Ahha does not provide lunch—campers are responsible for bringing their own brown bag lunch.

 The ahha Hardesty Center is largely accessible to visitors using wheelchairs and we strive to ensure that visitors of all abilities have access to exhibition and studio areas.
 Learn more here.